Uterus transplantation

 A uterus transplantation is a surgical procedure that transplants a healthy uterus into someone whose uterus is absent, or diseased.
-As part of normal sexual reproduction, a nonfunctional or absent uterus prevents a pregnancy.
-This form of infertility is known as Uterine Factor Infertility (UFI) for which a uterine transplant may be able treat.
-There are two form of UFI: Absolute Uterine Factor Infertility (complete lack of uterus) and Non-Absolute Uterine Factor Infertility (nonfunctional uterus).
+As part of normal sexual reproduction, a nonfunctional or absent uterus prevents pregnancy.
+This form of infertility is known as uterine factor infertility (UFI) for which a uterine transplant may be able to treat.
+There are two forms of UFI: absolute uterine factor infertility (complete lack of uterus) and Non-Absolute Uterine Factor Infertility (nonfunctional uterus).
 The etiology of UFI varies from congenital to acquired and includes disease processes such as "uterine agenesis, hysterectomies, uterine malformations, polyps, myomas, adenomyosis, synechiae, uterine irradiation".

+The first child born to a successful uterine transplant recipient was delivered by caesarian section in Sweden in 2014.

 History

 Studies

 In 1896, Emil Knauer, a 29-year-old Austrian working in one of Vienna's gynecological clinics, published the first study of ovarian autotransplantation documenting normal function in a rabbit.
 This led to the investigation of uterine transplantation in 1918.
 In 1964 and 1966, Eraslan, Hamernik and Hardy, at the University of Mississippi Medical Center in Jackson, Mississippi, were the first to perform an animal (dog) autotransplantation of the uterus and subsequently deliver a pregnancy from that uterus.
 In 2010 Diaz-Garcia and co-workers, at Department of Obstetrics and Gynecology, University of Gothenburg in Sweden, demonstrated the world's first successful allogenic uterus transplantation, in a rat, with healthy offspring.

 As of 2023, more than 100 womb transplants have taken place, with around 50 babies having been born worldwide.